 A versatile and powerful streaming amplifier

 The NAD Masters Series M33 has an incredible list of features that make it an ideal centerpiece for a two-channel audiophile sound system.
-It produces a stable 200 watts into an 8- or 4-ohm load, for compatibility with a wide range of speakers.
-It offers plenty of analog and digital inputs for making wired connections, along with multiple wireless music streaming options.
+It produces a stable 200 watts per channel into an 8-ohm load or 380 per channel into 4 ohms.
+That gives you lots of clean power to work with, as well as compatibility with a wide range of speakers.
+This amp offers plenty of analog and digital inputs for making wired connections, along with multiple wireless music streaming options.
 And it offers built-in room correction and optional voice control.

 The very versatile NAD Masters Series M33 offers 200 watts of power per channel, plus multiple options for playing music via wired components and wireless streaming.